 There are a number of world class events that take place each year in Cuba, such as the Habanos Cigar Festival, International Ballet Festival of Havana, and International Film Festival of Havana, alongside a number of other events of national importance such as the famous Cuban Carnaval of Santiago.
 To read more about these events visit Havana Events.

-Cuba is possibly one of the safer places to travel, particularly for solo female travellers.
-There is very little crime against tourists, mainly due to the very harsh penalties for those committing the crime, even for minor incidences.
+Cuba is possibly one of the safer places to travel, particularly for solo female travelers.
+There is very little crime against tourists, mainly due to the very harsh penalties for those committing the crime, even for minor incidents.
 This is done in order to maintain Cuba’s reputation as being a safe place for tourists to come to.
-The crime that does exist tends, on the whole to be bag or jewellery snatching or pick-pocketing.
+The crime that does exist tends, on the whole to be bag or jewelry snatching or pick-pocketing.
 The majority of Cubans tend to be very poor in comparison to a tourist (bear in mind the average salary is around 15 CUC a month, around the same in USD).

 If, in the unlikely event you are robbed, it is very important to log the complaint immediately with a police station and try to obtain a report for insurance purposes.

 It is very unlikely you will need to use public transport in Cuba as you’ll find you are probably within walking distance from a bar, restaurant or nightclub if your accommodation is in old Havana.
-If not then taxis are readily available, however always ask for the metre to run or you are likely to end up paying more than necessary.
-Public buses are not adviseable as these get extremely busy and if you are not sure where you are going can end up taking you out of your way and pick-pocketing is more likely to happen here than it is anywhere else.
+If not then taxis are readily available, however always ask for the meter to run or you are likely to end up paying more than necessary.
+Public buses are not advisable as these get extremely busy and if you are not sure where you are going can end up taking you out of your way and pick-pocketing is more likely to happen here than it is anywhere else.